mcbe-mods/quick-start/README.md

 code quick-start # Use VSCode open project
 ```

-Install the dependencies, at the end of this process a `public` directory will be created containing `public\behavior_pack` and `public\resource_pack` Please modify the `manifest.json` in it according to your needs.

 > If you don't have `pnpm` installed...
 > ```bash
 > corepack enable
 > ```

+Install the dependencies, at the end of the process a `manifest.json` file will be created in the `public\behavior_pack` and `public\resource_pack` directories, please modify the contents according to your needs.

 If your `addon` doesn't need the `resource_pack`, you can delete it.
 ```bash